alindeman/upgradingtorails4/text/02_upgrading.markdown

 changes is available in the [ActiveRecord](#activerecord) chapter.

 `arel` assists in the construction of SQL database queries.

-`journey` parses routes so that requests can be efficiently dispatched within the Rails application.
-At the current time, only the version from git is compatible with Rails 4.

 Finally, Rails 4 moves many features into gems that were previously shipped with Rails itself.
 Later chapters go into more detail about these changes.
 For